-The School will not promote any student to the fourth grade who does not achieve at least the level equivalent to the level designated by the Ohio Board of Education unless:
+The School will not promote any Student to the fourth grade who does not achieve at least the level equivalent to the level designated by the Ohio Board of Education unless:

-- The student is an English learner who has been enrolled in U.S. schools for less than three full school years and has had less than three years' instruction in an English as a second language program; - The student is a student with a disability entitled to special education and related services and the student's IEP exempts the student from retention; - The student demonstrated an acceptable level of performance on an alternative standardized reading assessment as determined by the Ohio Department of Education; - The student received intensive remediation for reading for two school years but still demonstrates a deficiency in reading and was previously retained in any grades K through 3; or - All of the following apply: - The student is a student with a disability; - The student has taken the third grade English language arts achievement assessment; - The student's IEP or 504 plan shows that the student has received intensive remediation in reading for two school years but still demonstrates a deficiency in reading; and - The student previously was retained in grades K-3. - The student's parent, in consultation with the student's reading teacher and the Principal, request that the student be promoted to fourth grade regardless of the student's failure to attain grade level reading.
+- The Student is an English learner who has been enrolled in U.S. schools for less than three full school years and has had less than three years' instruction in an English as a second language program - The Student is a Student with a disability entitled to special education and related services and the Student's IEP exempts the Student from retention - The Student demonstrated an acceptable level of performance on an alternative standardized reading assessment as determined by the Ohio Department of Education - The Student received intensive remediation for reading for two school years but still demonstrates a deficiency in reading and was previously retained in any grades K through 3, or - All of the following apply: - The Student is a Student with a disability - The Student has taken the third grade English language arts achievement assessment - The Student's IEP or 504 plan shows that the Student has received intensive remediation in reading for two school years but still demonstrates a deficiency in reading and - The Student previously was retained in grades K-3. - The Student's legal guardian, in consultation with the Student's reading teacher and the Principal, request that the Student be promoted to fourth grade regardless of the Student's failure to attain grade level reading.

-If a student is promoted despite not attaining the Ohio Board of Education specified level (which may change yearly), the student will continue to receive intensive reading instruction until the student is able to read at grade level, including an altered instructional day, specialized diagnostic information, and specific research-based reading strategies that have been successful in improving reading among low performing readers.
+If a Student is promoted despite not attaining the Ohio Board of Education specified level (which may change yearly), the Student will continue to receive intensive reading instruction until the Student is able to read at grade level, including an altered instructional day, specialized diagnostic information, and specific research-based reading strategies that have been successful in improving reading among low performing readers.

-If the student is retained, the School shall:
+If the Student is retained, the School shall:

-- Provide intensive remediation until the student is able to read at grade-level, including intensive interventions in reading and a minimum of ninety (90) minutes of daily reading, that address the deficient areas; and - Provide each student with a high-performing teacher, as determined by the teacher's student performance data when available, and performance reviews.
+- Provide intensive remediation until the Student is able to read at grade-level, including intensive interventions in reading and a minimum of ninety (90) minutes of daily reading, that address the deficient areas, and - Provide each Student with a high-performing teacher, as determined by the teacher's Student performance data when available, and performance reviews.

-If a student who has been retained demonstrates that he or she is reading at or above grade level, the student may be promoted mid-year to the fourth grade at the Principal's discretion.
+If a Student who has been retained demonstrates that he or she is reading at or above grade level, the Student may be promoted mid-year to the fourth grade at the Principal's discretion.